 If a charge is to be made, confirmation of the payment due will be given before the information is provided.
 Payment may be requested prior to provision of the information.

-Information held by a public authority that is not published under this scheme can be requested in writing, when its provision will be considered in accordance with the provisions of the Freedom of Information Act.
-The Trust's freedom of information request coordinator is:
+Information held by a public authority that is not published under this scheme can be requested in writing, when its provision will be considered in accordance with the provisions of the Freedom of Information Act (FOIA).
+The Information Rights Team deal with all requests under FOIA.

 Feedback and complaints